War Thunder: Gameplay

 War Thunder is based around combined arms battles on air, land, and sea.
-Vehicles range from pre-World War I (ships only) to the modern day, as well as tanks that are not technically in service yet. with an emphasis on World War II, the Vietnam War, and the Cold War.
+Vehicles range from pre-World War I (ships only) to the modern day, as well as tanks that are not technically in service yet, with an emphasis on World War II, the Vietnam War, and the Cold War.
 Players can control aircraft, ground vehicles, and warships from nations with a set of technology trees attached to them.
 The game also incorporates other nations.
 These nations are included either as "sub-trees" (parts of the research trees of bigger nations being dedicated to a smaller nation) or premium vehicles, purchasable with real money or in-game currency.
+Players starts off at Rank 1 with vehicles mainly from the Interwar period and early World War II era and work their way up to Rank 8 vehicles which features fighting vehicles still in use by modern armies.
+Currently, there are no rules/barriers for bringing lower rank vehicles (eg. M22 Locust from Rank 1) to higher ranks such as Rank 8 and 9.

 Vehicles are divided into three main categories: aviation, ground, and fleet, while game modes are divided between arcade, realistic, and simulator.
 Aviation is divided between regular aircraft and helicopters, fleet is divided between "Bluewater", ships from the size of destroyers to battlecruisers and battleships and "Coastal", smaller ships and boats such as motor torpedo boats, motor gunboats, submarine chasers, and frigates.
 A single-player mode that focuses on historical battles, and a co-op wave survival mode for battling AI ground vehicles and aircraft, are also available.

 In War Thunder, the player takes control of a vehicle, depending on the type of battle.
 That player is in full control of their vehicle until it is destroyed by the enemy team.
 The objective of most battles is to accumulate points, either by destroying enemy vehicles or capturing strategic positions on the map.

 Events

 Events in War Thunder provide custom missions, usually based on one of the three main game modes, but with alternative settings regarding allowed vehicles, mission specifics, etc. Examples are the recreation of historical battles by restricting available vehicles (e.g., Battle of Britain).
 Traditionally, the developers prepare unconventional events for April Fools' Day.
 These events are used to test planned game mechanics before their broader release to the player base.